• Skip to main content

 Free Case Evaluation

-If you believe you have purchased a defective consumer product in California or have been deceived by false advertising or other unfair business practices, contact Doyle APC for a free, confidential consultation.
-There is no fee unless we recover compensation on your behalf.
+If you or a family member was injured by a defective consumer product in California, contact Doyle APC for a free, confidential consultation.
+There is no fee unless the firm recovers compensation on your behalf.

 GET A FREE CASE EVALUATION